bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Beginners-Guide-To-Python.md

 -   <span id="6434">We can run a python file by the following command in cmd(Windows) or shell(mac/linux).</span>
 -   <span id="b76b">`python <filename.py>`</span>

-#### By default, the python doesn't require any imports to run a python file.
+#### By default, the python doesn’t require any imports to run a python file.

 ### Create and execute a program